Posted on December 29th, 2021

 By the end of 2021, over 61,000 people will receive a diagnosis of leukemia across the country.
 In other words, every day, 167 Americans find out they have this cancer.
 To be even more specific, once every 4 minutes, a person in the U.S. is diagnosed with leukemia.
 It is the most frequently encountered cancer in children and teenagers younger than 20.
 While acute leukemias progress rapidly, chronic leukemias generally spread more slowly throughout the body.
 There are 4 main types of leukemia, namely:

+It is essential to know that, if you want to file a benzene sunscreen claim, you can do so only for acute myeloid leukemia.
 When it comes to what causes leukemia, the answer is not entirely known by medical researchers, which is the case with nearly any cancer.
 However, several key risk factors have been identified whose presence in your life might place you at a higher risk of developing leukemia.
 Among these risk factors there are the following:

 As you have probably noticed, benzene exposure is among the important risk factors for leukemia.
 Benzene, a petrochemical, is a known carcinogen, which means that regular exposure to it can result in cancer.
 Roughly 20% of benzene exposure in our country stems from diesel exhaust and industrial emissions, whereas 50% of it comes from cigarette smoke.
 All health organizations classify benzene as hazardous to human health, so there is no doubt that the chemical can wreak havoc on our bodies.
 One way it can damage our health is by causing leukemia.